ICS311/ICS311.github.io/syllabus.md

 ## Homework Policy

 Discussion of homework problems is strongly encouraged.
 However, students must write their solutions in their own words.
 Sharing of written solutions is expressly prohibited.
-Violations will be reported to the Office of Student Conduct.
+Violations will be reported to the Office of Student Conduct and result in zero credit.